-It is the intent of MHS Conveyor, through this manual, to provide information that acts as a guide in the installation, operation and maintenance of MHS Conveyor NBS-BR (Narrow Belt Sorter - Bearing Rail).
+It is the intent of MHS Conveyor, through this manual, to provide information that acts as a guide in the installation, operation, and maintenance of MHS Conveyor NBS® conveyors.

 This manual describes basic installation practices, assembly arrangements, preventive maintenance, and assists in replacement parts identification.